miaulez/miaulez.github.io/_posts/2022-01-04-thm-cmess-writeup.md

 ![](/assets/images/thm/cmess/4.png)

-Nothing appears out of the order at the first sight, but we do have a copyright that's from 2017, as well as the name of the possible CMS that the website is running on "Gila CMS".
+Nothing appears out of the ordinary at the first glance, but we do have a copyright that's from 2017, as well as the name of the possible CMS that the website is running on "Gila CMS".
 First things first, searchsploit it.

 ![](/assets/images/thm/cmess/5.png)